aprow620/cGenie-plotting/README.md

-# Python Jupyter Notebook scripts for plotting cGENIE (Grid-ENabled-Integrated Earth system model) output
+# Python Jupyter Notebook scripts for plotting cGENIE (Grid-ENabled-Integrated Earth system model)output
-Designed specifically for use with ... but most file output is netcdf files or tab delimited files for time series data.
-Therefore the code presented here is likely interporable to other GENIE type model output.

-This is also under constant development as I require a need to visualize new things.
+or really any spatially-resolved model output.

 Authors: Ashley Prow-Fleischer

 citations: built in conjunction with Prow-Fleischer et al. (in prep) and employs some output for demonstration

-    link to version of cGenie
-    link to cGenie manual
-see also for other approaches:
+However, for more generalizable analyses see.

+Ying, R. (2024). cgeniepy: A Python package for analysing cGENIE Earth System Model output.
+Journal of Open Source Software, 9(101), 6762. https://doi.org/10.21105/joss.06762

-# Licesning
+# Licensing

 Free to distribute and modify to suit your needs.
+Please cite

 # Notes

 Do not store anything in the temp folder, it is called temp for a reason

 # File Organization

-be sure to annotate with a file desciption e.g. the tutorial vs process_faster
+be sure to annotate with a file desciption e.g. the tutorial vs process\_faster